Architecture Firm Award

 - Only include text and images from your submission.
 Distributing additional materials to the AIA Board of Directors and Strategic Council is prohibited and may result in disqualification.

-Video Narrator information
+Video narrator information

 Voiceover narration for the video should be from an individual member (any designation) in good standing, who is not the nominee, nor a principal or employee of the nominee’s firm.